 More details will be published next Tuesday when the budget goes before Parliament.
-It is expected to be passed formally in June.'Not yielding'
+It is expected to be passed formally in June.

 On Thursday, police clashed with demonstrators as hundreds of thousands swamped the streets in Barcelona and other cities.

 Unions said 800,000 people joined the protest in Barcelona.
 Police put the number at 80,000.

 Some marchers in the city smashed windows and set rubbish bins alight.
 Police fired tear gas and shot rubber bullets at the ground, TV pictures showed.

 In the capital, Madrid, unions said about 900,000 people took part.
 The government did not give a figure.